CIO Jason DeHaan has left the city government, multiple sources have confirmed to Government Technology.

 DeHaan was appointed CIO in November 2010, six months before Mayor Rahm Emanuel took office.
 DeHaan came up through the city ranks, having previously served as Chicago’s deputy CIO for three years, according to his LinkedIn profile.

-DeHaan was in charge of the city’s internal IT operations, while Chicago’s digital trio — CTO John Tolva, Chief Data Officer Brett Goldstein and Director of Social Media Kevin Hauswirth — manage innovation and citizen-facing projects.
+DeHaan, pictured at left, was in charge of the city’s internal IT operations, while Chicago’s digital trio — CTO John Tolva, Chief Data Officer Brett Goldstein and Director of Social Media Kevin Hauswirth — manage innovation and citizen-facing projects.

 DeHaan did not immediately return a phone call seeking comment on Friday, June 1.